JackieTreeh0rn/MongoDB-ReplicaSet-Manager/README.md

 * **Docker Stack Compose YML** - ensure that the MongoDB service is correctly configured and accessible within the Docker Swarm - see compose file for standard configuration.
 The *dbcontroller* that maintains the status of the replica-set must be deployed in a single instance over a Swarm manager node (see [`docker-compose-stack.yml`](./docker-compose-stack.yml)).  **Multiple instances of the Controller, may perform conflicting actions!**  Also, to ensure that the controller is restarted in case of error, there is a restart policy in the controller service definition.

   ***IMPORTANT***: The default MongoDB port is `27017`.
-This port is only used internally by the services/applications in the compose YML and it is <u>**not**</u> published outside the Swarm.
+This port is only used internally by the services/applications in the compose YML and it is <u>**not**</u> published outside the Swarm by design.
 Changing or publishing this port in the YML configuration will break management of the mongodb replicaSet.

 * **Firewalls / SELinux** - Linux distributions using [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) are well known for causing [issues with MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-red-hat/).
 To check if your distribution is using SELinux you can run `sestatus` and either disable it or [configure it for mongodb](https://severalnines.com/blog/how-configure-selinux-mongodb-replica-sets/) if you must absolutely use it.
 Additionally, ensure your distribution's firewall is disabled during testing or configured for Mongo - check your distribution docs for appropiate steps (eg. `systemctl status firewalld`, `ufw status`, etc).